countryboy11/reactjs-portfolio-happy-codes/README.md

 - [@vitejs/plugin-react-swc](https://github.com/vitejs/vite-plugin-react-swc) uses [SWC](https://swc.rs/) for Fast Refresh

-# React Portfolio Template
+# React Portfolio Website

-This is a portfolio template built with **React.js**, **Vite**, and **Tailwind CSS**.
+This is a portfolio website built with **React.js**, **Vite**, and **Tailwind CSS**.
 It provides a clean, modern, and responsive layout for showcasing your skills, projects, and contact information.
 Perfect for developers or designers looking to create an online portfolio.

 ## Features